forestgrape/coronavirus/5_epidemiological/transmission.md

 ### The Fate of Particles in the Air

 > in work and in raw form.
-To be checked for correctness
+To be checked for correctness.

 Those particles with a very small S/m ratio will just fall down.
 For particulates with a large or intermediate S/m ratio stay longer in the air and can be subject to condensation and evaporation.
+For a certain particle composition there exists a relative humidity at which the evaporation and condensation are in an equilibrium called condeva equilibrium (-> section [Evaporation and Condensation](../9_physics/aggregations_of_atoms.md#condensation-and-evaporation) on the page [Aggregation of Atoms](../9_physics/aggregations_of_atoms.md))

 if S/m ratio small => fall down if S/m ratio intermediate or large -> stay in and move with the air =>